wagtail/wagtail-live/docs/getting_started/publishers/setup_piesocket.md

 ---

-**Note:** PieSocket proposes a free-plus plan to Wagtail-live users which consists of the free plan with a daily rate message increased to 1 million.
-To benefit from it, follow the partner link instead of the regular one.
+**Note:** PieSocket offers a 'free-plus' plan to Wagtail-live users.
+This is the same as the free plan, but with an increased limit of 1 million messages per day.
+To benefit from this offer, follow the partner link instead of the regular one.

 ---